hynek/svcs/docs/integrations/fastapi.md

 ```{literalinclude} ../examples/fastapi/test_simple_fastapi_app.py
 ```

-As you can see, we can inspect the decorated lifespan function to get the registry that got injected and you can overwrite it later.
+As you can see, {func}`svcs.fastapi.get_registry` returns the running application's registry, so you can overwrite services on it.
+It also accepts a {class}`fastapi.testclient.TestClient`, so your tests don't need access to the application object itself.
+The registry is also accessible as `lifespan.registry` on the decorated lifespan object.

 ::: {important}
 You must overwrite *after* the application has been initialized.